bennett39/100-days-of-code/log.md

 likely be a whole different challenge to actually building the thing.
 My first migration to production, oh goodie!

 **Link to work** 3 commits on `budget`

+### Day 4: November 2, 2018

+**Today's Progress** Ah, the joys of moving from a fun little app developed in an IDE to a standalone Heroku web server.
+First challenge today: Sort out dependencies from the IDE, then install those on my local Linux machine to get the app running locally.
+Since I'm running Ubuntu Xenial 16.04, I have Python 2.7 by default.
+I set up a pyenv to upgrade to Python 3.6 for my dependencies.
+Next, set up Heroku CLI and git push the local version to Heroku - it works!
+Now, currently working on creating PostgreSQL database for my app, since I can't use the SQLite database I've been using.
+After a lot of time on the command line, I finally have pgadmin4 working in server mode.
+I just have to create my database/tables/schema, and then add that to the repository and therefore the
+Heroku app...
+In theory, it'll be that easy.

+**Thoughts** Today was a lot of problem solving of obscure dependencies/environments on the command line.
+I got a sense for what actual deployment and testing feels like, and I have to say I kind of liked the frustrating problem-solving nature of the whole thing.
+Twice today I got the most amazing happy feeling when my Heroku app finally worked online correctly, and when I finally got pgadmin to launch successfully.

+**Link to work** 13 commits on `budget` and a ton of command line stuff that isn't saved anywhere...